nathanallen/nathanallen.github.io/source/_posts/2013-11-02-the-blinking-cursor-effect.markdown

 	  recursiveBlinkingCursor()
 	}

 This was a total failure.
 Javascript is an asynchronous langauge, so both the hide, reveal, and the recursive call were effetively all happening at once.
 Never mind that I tacked on '.delay()', it wasn't going to change the sequence at runtime.
-I also gote this lovely stack overflow message:
+I also got this lovely stack overflow message:

 	RangeError: Maximum call stack size exceeded